 This means that runners, swimmers, cyclists, personal trainers, fitness instructors, yoga practitioners, gymnasts, boxers, “recreational” athletes and players of all kinds of sports (tennis, football, rugby, cricket, etc.) can feel stronger, lighter, faster, and more flexible, as well as have better coordination, balance and endurance.

 Being active does a body a world of good, but it can also subject you to a world of pain, discomfort and even disability.
-By observing injury prevention measures and seeking proven effective treatment modalities from a sports injury clinic London athletes trust, you can excel in your chosen sport and push your body to successfully (and safely) attain your athletic goals.
+By observing injury prevention measures and seeking proven effective treatment modalities from a sports massage clinic Marylebone athletes trust, you can excel in your chosen sport and push your body to successfully (and safely) attain your athletic goals.